pawel-czyz/channel-capacity-estimator/Readme.rst

 Channel Capacity Estimator (**cce**) is a python module to estimate `information capacity`_ of a communication channel.
-Mutual information, computed as proposed by Kraskov *et al.* [Crossref_, arXiv_], is maximized over input probabilities by means of a constrained gradient-based stochastic optimization.
+Mutual information, computed as proposed by Kraskov *et al.* [Crossref_, arXiv_], (Eq.
+8), is maximized over input probabilities by means of a constrained gradient-based stochastic optimization.
 The only parameter of the Kraskov algorithm is the number of neighbors, *k*, used in the nearest neighbor search.
 In **cce**, channel input is expected to be of categorical type